 In the first iteration

-If you are selected for an interview, you will be notified no later than December 18th, 2019.
-You will only be notified if you have been selected.
-You will be provided with a link into a centralized scheduling software program which will open at noon on December 19th, 2019.
-You will be asked to pick the date and either the morning or afternoon session.
+If you are selected for an interview, you will be notified and provided with a link to the centralized scheduling software program.
+(If you are not selected, you will not receive a notification) You will be asked to pick a date and either the morning or afternoon session.
 You will only be able to select the date and time if spots are available.
-Once all spots are filled for that date/time, you will need to select a different date/time.
-You will be sent a confirmation email.
+Once a date/time is selected, you will then be sent a confirmation email.

 If you wish to change your date, you can do so at any time.
-If your preferred date is not available, we encourage you to keep checking back as others make changes, your preferred date may become available.
+If your preferred date is not available, we encourage you to keep checking back as others make changes and your preferred date may become available.

 In the First Iteration

-The dress code for the day is business attire.
+The dress code for the interview is business attire.